Interplay of Pauli blockade with electron-photon coupling in quantum dots: Lifted Valley Degeneracy

 Now, there are 16 (1,1) states with subtle conditions to be blockaded \cite{PhysRevB.80.201404,PhysRevB.82.155424,PhysRevB.82.155312,Hao2014}.
 The effects discussed in Sec.~\ref{sec_discussion} -- a resonator response to the leakage current and back-action of both resonant and off-resonant photons in the current for large $p_0$ -- are present in this case as well.
 However, in the more complex level diagram there are many transitions between different supersinglet and -triplet states that can interact with the resonator.

-We use the analytic result Eq.~(\ref{eq_laplaceLim}) to identify each eigenstate's contribution to leakage current and transmission.
-Approximating the DQD levels, we find that for $t_c \gg t_f$ any of the following resonance conditions can give rise to a strong resonator response.
+To identify the resonance conditions we use the analytical result Eq.~(\ref{eq_laplaceLim}) and determine the contribution of each eigenstate to the leakage current and the transmission.
+We approximate the relevant eigenstates of $H_\mathrm{QD}$ by transforming the total Hamiltonian $H$ into a rotating frame describing resonant transitions between these states, performing a RWA and diagonalizing the part of the Hamiltonian acting on the DQD.
+Further assuming $t_c \gg t_f$ we find that any of the following resonance conditions can give rise to a strong resonator response.

 with $\xi = \pm 1$, $\lambda_{-1} = \cos\varphi_v$, $\lambda_1 = \frac{1}{\sqrt{2}}\sin\varphi_v$ and also

 with $\xi = 0,\pm 1$, $\lambda_{\pm 1} = \frac{1}{\sqrt{2}}\sin\varphi_v$, $\lambda_0 = \cos\varphi_v$.
 Note that Eq.~(\ref{eq_resonanceCrudeApprox}) is a good approximation only for $\eps = U$.
 A more accurate expression is given in Appendix~\ref{app_resonanceCondition}.